ndrakos/blog/_posts/2020-09-26-SED_Methods.md

 To get this, I iterativly solved for $$\tau$$ from $$\psi(\tau) = \psi_N(\tau) \times\dfrac{M}{x}$$, updating $$x$$ on every iteration.
 In practice, it only takes a couple of iterations for $$\tau$$ to converge.

+I impose a maximum $$\tau$$ of 100 Gyr... larger values than this have little effect on the SFR.
+This means that there will be many galaxies with  $$\tau=100$$, but I think that is okay.

 ## Parameters to Save to Catalog